v-ladynev/keycloak-nodejs-example/README.md

 Perform this steps to get MySQL configured for Keycloak: http://www.keycloak.org/docs/latest/server_installation/topics/database/checklist.html

-There is an error in the documentation — driver should be in the `modules/system/layers/base/com/mysql/driver/main` catalog.
+**Important:** There is an error in the documentation — driver should be in the `modules/system/layers/base/com/mysql/driver/main` catalog.

 The last MySQL driver